Xilinx/Xilinx_Kria_KV260_Workshop/Mac set-up.md

 ## 3. Configure your terminal
 This will be used to enter and read commands for the SOM board.

-Within the same Mac terminal, you will need to identify the connected USB cable.
-Enter the following command to observe which COM ports appear when you plug in the USB cable attached to the KV260 into your computer
+You will need to identify the connected USB cable.
+Within the same Mac terminal, enter the following command to observe which COM ports appear when you plug in the USB cable attached to the KV260 into your computer

 `ls /dev/tty.*`

-Select the COM port listed first (i.e. select COM 13 if COM 13 and COM 14 are listed).
+Select the COM port listed first (i.e. select usbserial00022331 if COM usbserial00022331 and COM usbserial01122331 are listed).

-You will configure the settings using the following command: `screen /dev/tty.usbserail00022331`
+You will configure the settings using the following command: `screen /dev/tty.usbserial00022331`

 This corresponds to the corresponding format:
 -	Baud rate = 115200